prayagtiwari/prayagtiwari.github.io/_pages/about.md

 Hi!
-I’m Prayag, working as an Associate Professor (Senior Lecturer) in Machine Learning at Halmstad University, Sweden.
+I’m Prayag, working as an Associate Professor in Machine Learning at Halmstad University, Sweden.

 ---